At a glance

 Data classification also allows organizations to comply with local and international data privacy regulations.
 This is especially important in today's digital world as many businesses collect and store large quantities of customer information.

-By classifying this data according to the level of sensitivity, companies can build robust compliance programs and better avoid expensive non-compliance fines.
+By classifying this data according to the level of sensitivity, companies can build robust compliance programs, protect sensitive data, and better avoid expensive non-compliance fines.

 Data classification is also important when it comes to risk management.
-By properly assessing the risks associated with different types of data, organizations can ensure they are taking the necessary steps to protect their information from potential threats.
+By properly assessing the risks associated with different types of data, organizations can ensure they are taking the necessary steps to shore up their data security and protect sensitive data from potential threats.

-This helps reduce reputation damage and financial or legal repercussions in the event of a security breach or unauthorized access to confidential information.
+This helps reduce reputation damage and financial or legal repercussions in the event of a data breach or unauthorized access to confidential information.

 Transcend is the platform that helps companies put privacy on autopilot by making it easy to encode privacy across an entire tech stack.